 Please note that each ground will be unique and will require its own individual risk assessment and action plan.

-Arrangements should also be put in place to support track and trace efforts by collecting sufficient written information from spectators to allow NHS Test and Trace to contact them if necessary.
-More information can be found here
+Arrangements must also be put in place to support NHS Test and Trace efforts by collecting sufficient written information from spectators to allow NHS Test and Trace to contact them if necessary.
+More information can be found here.